-Multilingual guides combine an in-depth knowledge of Tromsø's history and contemporary way of life with a fair bit of northern humour as you tour around town.
-Points of interest along the route include the museums, the cable car and the striking Arctic Cathedral.
+Multilingual guides combine in-depth knowledge of Tromsø's history and contemporary way of life with a fair bit of northern humour as you tour around town.
+Points of interest along the route include the museums, the cable car and the striking Arctic Cathedral (Ishavskatedralen).

 Norway Convention Bureau Karenslyst Allé 4 NO-0278 Oslo Phone: +47 21 06 32 12

 Photo service and creditsAbout visitnorway.com/ meetingsAbout Innovation NorwayNorway Convention Bureau (NCB) Innovation Norway's officesLegal disclaimer

 Oslofjord Convention CenterNorway Convention Centre Oslo Convention CentreStavanger Forum

 Choice Hotels Scandinavia Radisson Blu and Park InnRica HotelsScandic Hotels Thon HotelsHistoric Hotels and Restaurants